 A jazz musician can improvise based on his knowledge of music.
 He understands how things go together.
 For a chef, once you have that basis, that’s when cuisine is truly exciting.

 6. Create Flow

 I generally cook 2–3 times a week for 60–90 minutes each.
 Given that I’m incredibly busy, some upfront planning is required to pull this off.
-I usually do a meal plan on a Saturday before visiting the grocery store.
+I usually plan a meal on a Saturday before visiting the grocery store.
 I pick dishes based on what I’d like to learn next, what’s in season, and what goes well together.
 I strive to use up all the ingredients across several dishes and set myself up for a few fun challenges — such as not planning a side dish and coming up with one spontaneously while cooking based on what’s in the refrigerator and pantry.

 7. Always Remember Why You Are Doing This

 You have to enjoy the process as much as the end result, or this quickly devolves into a chore that kills the fun and learning.